dankorotin/ton-tutorials/1-5-opcodes-and-tdd-2/README.md

-Conditional Logic, Part 2: Handling Valid Opcodes
+# Conditional Logic, Part 2: Handling Valid Opcodes

 ## Before We Begin

-Here, we assume that you followed the previous part of this tutorial: [Opcodes and Test-Driven Development, Part 1](../1-3-opcodes-and-tdd-1/README.md).
+Here, we assume that you followed the previous part of this tutorial: [Conditional Logic, Part 1: Opcodes, Exceptions, and TDD](../1-4-opcodes-and-tdd-1/README.md).

 > **This tutorial uses the code from the previous one, so we suggest you copy it to a separate directory and work there**.